Berimbau: Design

 The berimbau consists of a wooden bow (verga – traditionally made from biribá wood, which grows in Brazil), about 4 to 5 ft long, with a steel string (arame – often pulled from the inside of an automobile tire) tightly strung and secured from one end of the verga to the other.
-A gourd (cabaça), dried, opened and hollowed-out, attached to the lower portion of the verga by a loop of tough string, acts as a resonator.
+A calabash gourd (cabaça), dried, opened and hollowed-out, attached to the lower portion of the verga by a loop of tough string, acts as a resonator.

 Starting in the 1950s, Brazilian berimbaus were painted in bright colors, following local Brazilian taste; today, most makers follow the tourist consumer's quest for (faux) authenticity, and use clear varnish and discreet decoration.

 To play the berimbau, one holds it in one hand, wrapping the two middle fingers around the verga, and placing the little finger under the cabaça's string loop (the anel), and balancing the weight there.
 A small stone or coin (pedra or dobrão) is held between the index and thumb of the same hand that holds the berimbau.
 The cabaça is rested against the abdomen.
 In the other hand, one holds a stick (baqueta or vaqueta – usually wooden, very rarely made of metal) and a shaker (caxixi).
 One strikes the arame with the baqueta to produce the sound.
 The caxixi accompanies the baqueta.
 The dobrão is moved back and forth from the arame to change the pitch produced by the berimbau.
 The sound can also be altered by moving the cabaça back and forth from the abdomen, producing a wah-like sound.

 Parts and accessories of the berimbau: